Trifera/cloudex/README.md

 Cloudex is an Elixir library that can upload image files or urls to Cloudinary.
 There is also a [CLI tool](https://github.com/smeevil/cloudex_cli) available.

+NOTE: This is Trifera fork of Cloudex.
+Cloudex does not seem to be maintained since June 2019;
+we need a robust way of telling whether an image deletion was a success, hence the fork.

 ## Getting started

 ```elixir